yoonsukcho/insticator/README.md

 - Currently, the same user IDs in the same site are targeted for the same frequency, but the logic for bringing the same frequency issues in a more random way is needed.
 - Need a more hierarchical folder structure design for each task subdivision
 - Depending on the functionality of the frontend, a more functional supplement is needed.
-- Need a error page
+- Need an error page
 - If transactions increase a lot, it needs batch programs for cleaning some tables of database